arbin-ruisen/store-boost/libs/gil/doc/io.rst

 :Read: gray1, gray2, gray4, gray8, gray16, gray_alpha_8, gray_alpha_16, rgb8, rgb16, rgba8, rgba16
 :Write: gray1, gray2, gray4, gray8, gray16, gray_alpha_8, gray_alpha_16, rgb8, rgb16, rgba8, rgba16

-For reading gray_alpha images the user has to compile application with ``BOOST_GIL_IO_ENABLE_GRAY_ALPHA`` macro  defined.
+For reading gray_alpha images the user has to enable the ``ENABLE_GRAY_ALPHA`` compiler switch.
 This color space is defined in the toolbox by using ``gray_alpha.hpp``.

 PNM
 +++

 For a general overview of the PNM image file format go to the following PNM_Wiki_.

 No external library is needed for the pnm format.

-The extension can read images in both flavours of the formats, ASCII and binary, that is types from P1 through P6; can write only binary formats.
+Both ascii and binary formats are supported.

 Currently the code is able to read and write the following image types: